FALL AND WINTER BABYWEARING

 Here are some helpful tips for wearing your baby in the fall and winter:

-CHOOSING THE RIGHT WOVEN WRAP OR RING SLING
+CHOOSING THE RIGHT CARRIER

 A medium-weight to thicker woven baby wrap is your best option for the colder months.
 Cashmere, alpaca or merino wool blends are often favorites as a dense harness against a cold winter day and can be suitable for newborns and toddlers alike.
 These blends help regulate temperatures and are cozy and warm.
 Artipoppe’s distinctive Limited Edition blends using vicuña, qiviut, bison or fox are spectacular in colder climates, because of their warm touch and thick character.
 Many of the blends from the Ready to Wear collection are designed especially for the changing seasons, such as the soft and luxe Argus Dreamtime made from a blend of cotton and silk with a touch of babycamel and merino.